 Jim developed and instructed Cash Management for Municipalities and co-developed and instructs Maine Municipal Association (MMA) Basic Budgeting.
 He is considered a Legacy Leader by ICMA for his work as a facilitator for ICMA's Emerging Leaders Development Program.

-He is serving as an Adjunct Professor at University of Southern Maine's Muskie School of Public Service and in the past for Andover College in the Business Department.
-He also serves as a Senior Advisor for Municipal Resources, Inc since October 2009, specializing in consultant services for New England local governments.
+He has previously served as an Adjunct Professor at University of Southern Maine's Muskie School of Public Service and in the past for Andover College in the Business Department.

 Jim is married to the former Deb Hagan of Brunswick and they have two adult children, Mitchell & Amanda.
 An avid golfer, he also enjoys riding his Harley-Davidson motorcycle and snowmobiling.
-He is active in the Masons and the Shriners including participating as a member of the Clown Unit as "GINJO" the Klown.
+He is active in the Masons and the Shriners including participating as a member of the Clown Unit as "GINJO" the Klown and as well as part of the Kora Shrine leadership.